-Preparing for your total knee replacement is a commitment.
+Preparing for your total shoulder replacement is a commitment.
 Please read through these documents thoroughly and bring any questions you may have to your counseling appointment with Dr. Bents.

-Your surgeon or his surgical coordinator will advise you whether your surgery will take place at the Hospital or Surgery Center.
+Your surgeon and/or his surgical coordinator will advise you whether your surgery will take place at the Hospital or Surgery Center.
 There are a few factors that determine the best location for you (i.e. Medical History or Insurance)

-- When you are discharged from the hospital/surgery center, the medical staff will give you post operative instructions.
-Dr. Bents would like you to follow his instructions, which are included in the packet you received at your pre-op appointment. - If you have questions call Paragon Orthopedics (541-472-0603).
+- When you are discharged from the hospital /surgery center, the hospital staff will give you post operative instructions but you need to follow PARAGON INSTRUCTIONS - If you have questions call Paragon Orthopedics (541-472-0603).